jernej360/casovni_trak_ioi/README.md

 You can also start the application by running npm start in the src folder.

+If you wish to test on mobile, run ng serve --host 0.0.0.0 --ssl - then head to localhost:4200 on your mobile device.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.